Royal Canadian Sea Cadets: Additional Training

+Summer training

-Summer Training Centres (CTC), officially termed as either Sea Cadet Summer Training Centres or Establishments, and referred to colloquially year-round as "camps," and, by their ship's company over the summer, as "the base," provide additional training intended to support or complement that offered at the home unit from September to June.
-Across the board, cadets applying for summer training must have 75% attendance over the winter training year, as well as meeting certain course prerequisites.
+Cadet Training Centres (CTC), provide additional training intended to support or complement that offered at the home unit from September to June.
+Across the board, cadets applying for summer training must have 75% attendance over the training year, as well as meeting certain course prerequisites.

-Summer training facilities are staffed by members of the Canadian Forces, primarily members of the CIC, but also including other branches of the CF, and senior cadets selected for employment as staff cadets.
+Cadet Training Centers are staffed by members of the Canadian Forces, primarily members of the CIC, but also including other branches of the CF, as well as Civilian Instructors and senior cadets selected for employment as staff cadets.
 Sea Cadet STCs are commanded by a CIC officer of the rank of commander.
-Most employ staff cadets at the ranks of Petty Officer Second Class through Chief Petty Officer First Class, with a CPO1 being appointed as Cadet Cox'n.
-Additionally, some employ staff cadets at the rank of Master Seaman for support positions.
-Staff cadets are paid at a percentage of a CF Naval Cadet's (officer trainee) basic pay.
+Staff cadets are employed at the ranks of Petty Officer Second Class through Chief Petty Officer First Class, with a CPO1 being appointed as Cadet Cox'n.
+Staff cadets are paid at a daily fixed rate for the duration of their time as a Staff Cadet.

-The centres are commissioned as "stone frigates," which is to say, naval shore establishments granted much the same standing as a seagoing unit.
+Sea Cadet CTCs are commissioned as "stone frigates," which is to say, naval shore establishments granted much the same standing as a seagoing unit.